grafana/tempo/docs/tempo/website/traceql/_index.md

 - `{condA} || {condB}`

-For example, if you want to find a trace that went through two specific regions:
+For example, to find a trace that went through two specific regions:

 ```
 { resource.region = "eu-west-0" } && { resource.region = "eu-west-1" }
 ```

-Note the difference between the above and the following:
+Note the difference between the previous example and this one:

 ```
 { resource.region = "eu-west-0" && resource.region = "eu-west-1" }